Canceling my journey and ESTA problem

 Something that is typical of these countries, Argentina, Chile and Bolivia, is the inefficiency when you want to get something done.
 THEY are in no hurry.

-I arrived in La Paz just after 22 in the evening and the first thing I did was to get a taxi that took me to the which is located quite in the middle of town.
+I arrived in La Paz just after 22 in the evening and the first thing I did was to get a taxi that took me to my booked hotel, Canoa which is located quite in the middle of town.

 Being a taxi driver in this city has to be a person with nerves.
-A traffic chaos like no other and everyone has to get there first.
+Traffic chaos like no other, and everyone wants to be first.

 I got room 218, a three bed room which was anything but fresh.
 But the bedding looked clean and I had to be alone.